jaisaichand/jaisaichand/README.md

 <h3 >I am Jai, A passionate fullstack developer(MEAN/MERN) from India</h3>

 - 🔭 I’m currently working on MEAN/MERN stack
-- 🌱 I’m currently learning React and React Native
+- 🌱 I’m currently learning React and React Native and Node.
 - 👨‍💻 Ask me about Angular and Javascript frameworks, I might be able to help with most of your issues, else we will take down that error together 😁
 - 📫 How to reach me: t.jaisaichand4@gmail.com (or) <a href="https://www.linkedin.com/in/jai-sai-chand-405aa41b2" target="blank">LinkedIn</a>